TheodoreAlenas/refactored-dmenu/README.md

 columns depend on the amount of input, which is absurd.
 I'm the ruler of the machine.

-This is my first repository and there are many questionable decisions, such as keeping the name of the program as 'dmenu', please inform me if you know something I don't know about regarding licencing.
+This is my first repository and I'm inexperienced.
+Please let me know of anything I'm doing wrong.

 ## Priorities

-- Separate into modules, meaning multiple files
+- Separate into files until the includes are clean
-- Write tests, because I fear my own code
+- Make the code testable, it has been a need
-- Remove globals, they *have* caused problems
+- Remove all the globals

+## On the other hand

+- The Xinerama support has been removed
-- Still support BSD hopefully
+- BSD compatibility hasn't been tested

-If someone can convince me to still support Xinerama, I will.
-But so far I can't see a purpose for it.

-Also I don't have a BSD environment myself.
+- Arguments are incompatible for now
+- There is no reliable manual, for now
+- DMenu patches won't work

+The point is that you'll be able to modify it by hand, by writing more code like I wished to.
+One would argue that the point of DMenu was to be easy to modify from the beginning, but that's not been my experience.

 ## Usage